 Fornander Collection of Hawaiian Antiquities & Folklore Full Set (Vol IV, V, VI)

-UPDATE on shipping: Second round of pre-sales purchased after January 21, 2022 will arrive early May 2022.
+UPDATE on shipping: Second round of pre-sales purchased after January 21, 2022 will arrive end of June 2022.
 Please keep this in mind when purchasing and make sure your shipping address is up to date.

 For any changes to your shipping information, please contact firstname.lastname@example.org with ATTN: Fornander as the subject.